Losing the most beautiful part of our life, our father!

 Just a day before he passed away,

-he expounded me on the political behaviors of certain nations around the globe.
+he expounded to me on the political behaviors of certain nations around the globe.

 presages on the emerging situations worldwide.
 Since his childhood, he had